 What causes colon polyps?

-Are all polyps cancerous?
+Are most polyps cancerous?

-Your family history is one of the most significant indicators as to the types of polyps your body will produce.
-That includes your genetic disposition to gastrointestinal conditions like Crohn’s disease and ulcerative colitis.
+Most polyps are not cancerous.
+The type of polyp, its location, and its size all play a role in determining the eventual risk of producing cancer cells.
+Your family history is one of the most significant indicators of the types of polyps your body will produce, and so are chronic gastrointestinal diseases like Crohn’s disease and ulcerative colitis.

-Should polyps be removed?
+Should colon polyps be removed?